nowfamohammad04/stroke-prediction-ml/README.md

 6. Train machine learning model
 7. Predict stroke risk

+---

+## 🌐 Deployment

+The application is deployed using Streamlit Community Cloud and is accessible via the live link above.

+---

-## Goal
+## 🎯 Goal

-The goal of this project is to develop a machine learning model that can assist in identifying individuals at risk of stroke based on lifestyle and health indicators, enabling early intervention and preventive healthcare.
+The goal of this project is to build a machine learning system that can identify individuals at risk of stroke using health and lifestyle data, enabling early intervention and preventive healthcare.

+---

+## 📌 Conclusion

+This project demonstrates a complete end-to-end machine learning pipeline — from data preprocessing to model deployment — with a user-friendly dashboard for real-time prediction.